Published: 13th of February, 2015 by Patrick CarpenLast updated: April 23, 2023 at 18:24 pm

 The village of Hampshire, on the Corentyne coast of Berbice, Guyana, South America is bordered by the village of Belvedere to the West, the village of Williamsburg to the east, the Atlantic Ocean to the north, and the sugar cane fields to the south.

 The population of Hampshire village is approximately 1000.
-About 70 percent of the working population of Hampshire are cane harvesters, 10 percent businessmen, 10 percent skilled workers, 5 percent other laborers.
+About 70 percent of the working population of Hampshire are employed by the Albion Sugar Estate, 10 percent businessmen, 10 percent skilled workers, 5 percent other laborers.

 Prominent businesses in Hampshire village include N. Hamid and Sons General Store, Bacchus General Store, and Clifford Carpen General Store.